ceramic-sf/quick-boi-source/bolq.md

 For our [best explanations](#good-explanations), anything that they refer to must be [real](#realism).
 For example, the explanation for matter requires that we consider electrons to be real (matter -> atoms -> electrons).

-*If an entity is referrred to by our best explanation in the relevant field, we must regard it as really existing.*
+*If an entity is referred to by our best explanation in the relevant field, we must regard it as really existing.*

 ### Abstractions are not physical